jupierce/oc-update-design-ideas/maintenance.md

 `ClusterVersion.spec.versionManagement.maintenanceWindow.enforcing=false` allows control-plane
 updates to be triggered at any time.

-But the administrator configures `MachineSet.spec.machineManagement.replace.strategy=OnDelete` .
+But the administrator configures `MachineConfigPool.spec.machineManagement.replace.strategy=OnDelete` .
 This allows all reconciliation, but Machines will not automatically be replaced.

 The administrator manually drains and reboots/deletes machines as they see fit.